 If you have any questions or comments, please call us toll-free at 1-800-745-0188, or send them to email@example.com - we love chatting with fellow pet lovers!

 We’ve made an attempt to provide as many references as possible for dog parents to do their own research.
-We offer a non-GMO, wild-caught fish oil supplement for dogs, with natural vitamin E, a pump, and a pouring cap.
+We offer a non-GMO, wild-caught fish oil supplement for dogs, with natural vitamin E and a pump.

 Watson (1998) J. Nutr.
 December 1, 1998 vol. 128 no. 12 2783S-2789S